HomeACcessoryKid/life-cycle-manager/README.md

 - 8: factory reset (communicate 8 to user)

 Missing or other `ota_count_step` values will be interpreted as 3

+In version 2.2.5 there are two new features:
+There is a new possibility for those user apps that need some configuration data to work that is specific to each instantiation.
+One can set the `ota_string` parameter which can be parsed by the user app to set e.g. MQTT server, user and password or whatever else you fancy.
+Since it is up to the user app to parse it, you test whatever works for you within the cgi transfer of parameters.
+Also, using the 'erase wifi' mode, new settings can be set again when needed.

+There also exists the possibility to set the sysparam `ota_count` to activate the 'erase wifi' etc from the user app as well.

 ## Non-typical solution
 The solution is dedicated to a particular set of repositories and devices, which I consider is worth solving.